Running Coworking Business in Asia: MY WORKSPACE Experience

 Helga: How do you build the community behind MY WORKSPACE?
 Any special events, classes, training?

 Ron: I tried to approach this matter many times.
 We are still trying some Korean-style community building.
 Frankly speaking, we didn't succeed.
-I am pretty sure that there is a way to build community with Korean people but we honestly don't know it for now.
+I am pretty sure that there is a way to build a community with Korean people but we honestly don't know it for now.

 I talked to other coworking space owners and they have the same problem.
 Korean people are shy, they don't like to speak out too much, they are not like American people, not like European either.
 There always should be a middle man engaging members in discussions, trying to connect the right people.
 This is the work of a community manager.
 I used to do it when we had not so many tenants.
 It's way easier for a small coworking.
 You know everybody, know how to connect your members.